 Google PageRank: evaluates how many links there are to a web page from other pages and the quality of the linking sites.

 h-index (Hirsch index): measures the impact of a particular scientist rather than a journal.
 It is defined as the number of papers with citation number higher or equal to h (highest number of publications of a scientist that received h or more citations each while the other publications have not more than h citations each) (Hirsch, 2005).
-The h-index is included in Web of Science.
+The h-index is included in Web of Science, Scopus, and Google Scholar.
 For example, a scholar with an h-index of 5 had published 5 papers, each of which has been cited by others at least 5 times.

 Immediacy Index: the average number of times an article is cited in the year it is published.
 It is calculated by dividing the number of citations to articles published in a given year by the number of articles published in that year.